*-Quantizations of Fourier-Mukai transforms: Generalities

 of vector spaces and sheaves of vector spaces, respectively. \item[{\bf (b)}] For any left $\cD_M$-module $F$, there is a natural isomorphism

 of sheaves of $\cO_M$-modules.
 In particular, for $F=\cO_M$, there is an isomorphism

 \end{itemize} }

 {\bf Proof.} The isomorphisms are clear for $i=0$; for $i>0$, it is enough to resolve $F$ by injective $\cD_M$-modules in {\bf (a)} and flat $\cD_M$-modules in {\bf (b)}.
-Note that injective $\cD_M$-modules remain injective over $\cO_M$; the same holds for flat $\cD_M$-modules. \ $\Box$
+Note that injective $\cD_M$-modules remain injective over $\cO_M$; the same holds for flat $\cD_M$-modules.
+Alternatively the statement follows from the fact that $\mathcal{D}_{M}$ is a locally free and hence flat as an $\mathcal{O}_{M}$-module.\ $\Box$

 \

 Let us interpret differential operators between $\cO_M$-modules in term of the induced $\cD_M$-modules.
 Directly from the definition, we derive the following claim. \